teamdeeson/codex/docs/handbook/roles-at-deeson.md

 # Project roles and Responsibilities

 At Deeson, we follow a modified version of the [DSDM Agile Project Framework](https://www.agilebusiness.org/content/introduction-0).
+This defines out project roles and responsibilities.

 First up, some definitions before reading this page: